txje/Unicycler/README.md

 To complete a bacterial genome assembly (i.e. find the one correct sequence for each chromosome/plasmid), we need to resolve the repeats.
 This means finding which way into a repeat matches up with which way out.
 Short reads don't have enough information for this but _long reads_ do.

+### SPAdes graphs

+Assembly graphs come in many different varieties, but we are particularly interested in the kind produced by SPAdes, because that is what Unicycler uses.

+SPAdes graphs are made by performing a De Bruijn graph assembly with a range of different k-mer sizes, from small to large (see the [SPAdes paper](http://online.liebertpub.com/doi/abs/10.1089/cmb.2012.0021)).
+Each assembly builds on the previous one, which allows SPAdes to get the advantages of both small k-mer assemblies (a more connected graph) and large k-mer assemblies (ability to resolve repeats).
+As a consequence of how SPAdes combines k-mers, two contigs in a SPAdes graph that connect will overlap by their k-mer size (more info on the [Bandage wiki page](https://github.com/rrwick/Bandage/wiki/Assembler-differences)).

+After producing the graph, SPAdes can perform further repeat resolution by using paired-end information.
+Since two reads in a pair are close to each other in the original DNA, SPAdes can use this to trace paths in the graph to form larger contigs (see [their paper on ExSPAnder](http://bioinformatics.oxfordjournals.org/content/30/12/i293.short)).
+However, the SPAdes contigs with repeat resolution do not come in graph form – they are only available in a FASTA file.

 ### Unicycler pipeline in brief

 Unicycler uses SPAdes to get an assembly graph made from Illumina reads.
 Since Illumina reads are accurate, this graph has very few mistakes.
 But since Illumina reads are short, it will also contain unresolved repeats.
-Unicycler then uses long read alignments to build 'bridges' between non-repeat contigs, resolving the repeats and simplifying the graph.
+Unicycler then uses the SPAdes repeat resolution and long read alignments to build 'bridges' between non-repeat contigs, simplifying the graph into fewer, longer contigs.

 Essentially, Unicycler is a scaffolder which uses long reads to properly arrange Illumina contigs.
 But unlike a naive scaffolding tool which operates on assembled _contigs_, Unicycler works on an assembly _graph_.
 This gives it much more information to complete assemblies and a lower risk of mistakes.